 The process of creating subtitles is easy, free, and web based.
 There are good video tutorials as well as handouts with printed instructions.

 Subtitle workshop and Jubler are free programs that can be used to create subtitle files for youtube.
 This helps to ensure that people watching our videos anywhere around the world can easily view the english language subtitle files in a manner similiar to how closed captions work, or, with the translate subtitle option, the text can be displayed in other languages as needed.

 Camtasia is a program that can be used to capture whatever is being displayed on screen.
 It is useful for creating tutorials that allow users to watch mouse movements and other steps in computer related processes.
 There are also a variety of interactive features that can be included within tutorials and other media such as video, audio, and images can be brought in.
 The captivate program provides an easy to use tool for captioning files and lets authors pick from open or closed caption display.

 Captivate has some really impressive features that allow users to take an existing PowerPoint presentation with speaker notes.
 Bring it into Captivate, then turn the speaker notes into both audio and captions.
 The program uses text to speech and lets authors select from male or female voices when generating the synthetic speech.

 If a transcript is not available and has to be produced there are some different options to consider.
 One possible workflow that works well is:

 Another option which is often used for transcribing full length videos is TypeWell.
 Transcribers use sophisticated abbreviation software to type what is being said with far fewer keystrokes.
-UAA Disability Support Service can provide a transcribing quote for your projects.
+UAA Disability Support Services can provide references.